askchandan/Student_Performance_Predictor/README.md

 ## License

-This project does not have a specified license.
-Please add a license file to clarify the terms of use.
+This project uses the Creative Commons Legal Code.
+See the [LICENSE](LICENSE) file for details.

 ## Contact